The Book of Kevin

 "The Book of Kevin" is the first episode of the third season of the American supernatural drama television series The Leftovers, based on the novel of the same name by Tom Perrotta.
 It is the 21st overall episode of the series and was written by series creator Damon Lindelof and supervising producer Patrick Somerville, and directed by executive producer Mimi Leder.
 It was first broadcast on HBO in the United States on April 16, 2017.

 In the episode, Kevin is now the Chief of Police in Jarden, although he still questions his own mortality after surviving so many death scenarios.

 According to Nielsen Media Research, the episode was seen by an estimated 0.895 million household viewers and gained a 0.4 ratings share among adults aged 18–49.
 The episode received critical acclaim, with critics praising the prologue, performances, writing, new storylines, themes and curiosity surrounding the final scene.

 Plot

 Prologue

 In 1844, a professed prophet tells his congregation in a rural town that the Rapture will occur in January, which proves false.
 He repeats the prediction for April, and then again for August, the latter date coinciding with a storm, but the congregation is continually disappointed with the false predictions and, as a result, membership dwindles.
-A woman in white clothing, one of the remaining congregants, who spent the whole night on a rooftop waiting for the Rapture in the storm, comes down to rest, with her faith shaken.
+A woman in white clothing, one of the remaining congregants, spent the night on a rooftop waiting for the Rapture in the storm.
+She comes down to rest, walks past her husband and son who no longer share her faith, and lies down in the church with the few remaining members.